react4j/react4j/docs/arez.md

 observable state and the application should appear just as it was before the relaunch.

 The question often arises, when should you use React4j component level state.
-In most cases this state is no longer necessary however it sometimes makes sense to use it if:
+In most cases this state is no longer necessary however it sometimes makes sense to use component state if the state never needs to be shared with any other component.

-* The component would otherwise be a generic component and need not extend `ReactArezComponent`.
-* The state never needs to be shared with any other component.

 ### Avoid writing "business logic" in your React4j components